yetanotherco/yet-another-bridge/README.md

-   HERODOTUS_FACTS_REGISTRY = Herodotus' Facts Registry Smart Contract in Starknet MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker NATIVE_TOKEN_ETH_STARKNET = Ethereum's erc20 token handler contract in Starknet ESCROW_CONTRACT_ADDRESS = Address of the Starknet smart contract, this value should be empty, and is automatically updated after deploy.sh is run
+   HERODOTUS_FACTS_REGISTRY = Herodotus' Facts Registry Smart Contract in Starknet MM_ETHEREUM_WALLET = Ethereum wallet of the MarketMaker NATIVE_TOKEN_ETH_STARKNET = Ethereum's erc20 token handler contract in Starknet ESCROW_CONTRACT_ADDRESS = Address of the Starknet smart contract, this value is automatically created and/or updated after deploy.sh is executed
    ```

    **Note**